 The CalSTRS IRR calculation method may differ from the methods used by the General Partner or other Limited Partners.

 CalSTRS maintains records, including the IRR, for each limited partnership.

 Factors Influencing IRR Calculations

+There is no industry-standardized method for valuation or reporting, which makes comparisons of these numbers difficult.
 All of the following can create differences in IRR calculations:

 The accounting treatment of carried interest

 In addition, the purchase of secondary interests makes for unique comparison problems due to the specific pricing and timing characteristics of the transaction when contrasted with the Limited Partners Investment.